 NEW AAT COORDINATOR

-Great big welcome and thanks to Laura Jamer who is taking over as our Adopt A Tree Coordinator (a volunteer position).
+Great big welcome and thanks to Laura who is taking over as our Adopt A Tree Coordinator (a volunteer position).
 The transition will take place over the coming weeks as I pass along our various lists and contacts.
-Laura lives across from the park and has been a tree adopter for the past two years, so is very familiar with what we're all up to.
+Laura lives near the park and has been a tree adopter for the past two years, so is very familiar with what we're all up to.
 Clearly she's also a believer in getting involved and giving back to the park too.

 Although I now live a bit of distance from the park, I continue on as an adopter (two gorgeous young things in the north end of the park), and am looking to start an AAT program in a parkette closer to home.

 The buggies, hoses, and jugs were deployed about ten days ago and the 2014 watering season is now open.